 At SAVKAT every customer wants to know the numbers: how much is this system going to cost me?
-In this article we wanted to give you a rough picture of the pricing of a solar system and explain how to figure out your system size by properly reading your electric bill.
-You will see how many factors influence a system cost and why we generally schedule a consult with all of our customers before just handing them a proposal.
+In this article we wanted to give you a picture of pricing a solar system and explain how to properly read your electric bill to determine your system size.
+You will see how many factors influence a system cost and why we generally schedule a consult with all of our customers before handing them a proposal.

 Utility Bill Explained

-Your utility bill shouldn’t be confusing: you get it every month, either online or in the mail, and it contains useful information on your usage habits as well as your home’s capabilities.
-Educate yourself by learning how to read your bill and assess the changes you can make to lower your electricity cost and usage.
+Your utility bill shouldn’t be confusing: you get it every month, either online or in the mail.
+It contains information on your usage habits as well as your home’s capabilities.
+Learn how to read your bill and assess the changes you can make to lower your electricity cost and usage.

 How do I find my Yearly Kilowatt Hours?

-Here we see the front and back of a sample Eversource bill taken from the Eversource website.
+Here we see the front and back of a sample Eversource bill.
 Eversource is the most common utility company in Connecticut, but if you do not have Eversource as your provider, your bill will still contain this information you may just have to dig a little deeper.
 When going solar, the section we want to look at is Monthly kWh Use.
 These numbers show how many kWh your house consumes per month.
 If you add them all up, you get kWh/yr.
 In our example case, John uses about 6,383kW per year.

 (United Illuminating customers will have a chart of their daily usage—you can multiply the “daily usage” estimate by the number of days per month, and add up the monthly totals.)